dani-77/cereus-pkgs/CONTRIBUTING.md

 1. **Required**: Another package either within the repository or pending inclusion requires the package.

-In particular, new themes are highly unlikely to be accepted.
+In particular, new themes with too many variants are unlikely to be accepted.
 Simple shell scripts are unlikely to be accepted unless they provide considerable value to a broad user base.
-New fonts may be accepted if they provide value beyond aesthetics (e.g. they contain glyphs for a script missing in already packaged fonts).
 Packages related to cryptocurrencies (wallets, miners, nodes, etc) are not accepted.

-Browser forks, including those based on Chromium and Firefox, are generally not accepted.
-Such forks require heavy patching, maintenance and hours of build time.

-Software need to be used in version announced by authors as ready to use by the general public - usually called releases.
+Complex or heavy to build packages (like Chromium or Firefox based browsers) are preferred to use precompiled binaries.
+This also applies for Electron-based packages since some depend in a Electron version that is not available in Void repository (and it is unlikely that we maintain newer versions).
+Otherwise, it is likely it won't be accepted.
+However, if you're willing to take care of it, chances it get accepted will be higher.

+An external template or binary repository may be added, as submodule in this repository (see MEGAsync submodule as example) or as a drop-in repository file (see [ungoogled-chromium-repo](https://codeberg.org/cereus-linux/cereus-pkgs/src/branch/master/srcpkgs/ungoogled-chromium-repo/template)), after proper review.

-Betas, arbitrary VCS revisions, templates using tip of development branch taken at build time and releases created by the package maintainer won't be accepted.
+Preferrably and when available, use software in their stable releases.
+Betas, templates using tip of development branch and releases created by the package maintainer may be accepted if the package is not available in a stable release or it does provides a considerable value that is not available on stable releases.

+For obvious reasons, packages already available in Void repository are highly unlikely to be accepted unless it needs to be adapted for Cereus or there's a patch or fork that provides functionality not present in the Void package.
+A good example for this is `grub-cereus`: it was patched so Cereus have control over its default configuration and patches from `grub-btrfs` were added.

-## Creating, updating, and modifying packages in Void by yourself
+## Creating, updating, and modifying packages in Cereus by yourself

-If you really want to get a new package or package update into Void Linux, we recommend you contribute it yourself.
+If you really want to get a new package or package update into Cereus Linux, we recommend you contribute it yourself.

 We provide a [comprehensive Manual](./Manual.md) on how to create new packages.
 There's also a [manual for xbps-src](./README.md), which is used to build package files from templates.

-For this guide, we assume you have basic knowledge about [git](http://git-scm.org), as well as a [GitHub Account](http://github.com) with [SSH set up](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
+For this guide, we assume you have basic knowledge about [git](http://git-scm.org), as well as a [Codeberg Account](http://codeberg.org) with [SSH set up](https://docs.codeberg.org/security/ssh-key/).

-You should also [set the email](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address) on your GitHub account and in git so your commits are associated with your GitHub account properly.
+You should also [set the email](https://docs.codeberg.org/git/configuring-git/) on your Codeberg account and in git so your commits are associated with your Codeberg account properly.

-To get started, [fork](https://help.github.com/articles/fork-a-repo) the void-linux `void-packages` git repository on GitHub and clone it:
+To get started, [fork](https://docs.codeberg.org/collaborating/pull-requests-and-git-flow/) the `cereus-pkgs` git repository on GitHub and clone it:

-    $ git clone git@github.com:<user>/void-packages.git
+    $ git clone git@codeberg.org:cereus-linux/cereus-pkgs.git
 To keep your forked repository up to date, setup the `upstream` remote to pull in new changes:

-    $ git remote add upstream https://github.com/void-linux/void-packages.git
+    $ git remote add upstream https://codeberg.org/cereus-linux/cereus-pkgs.git
     $ git pull --rebase upstream master

-This can also be done with the `github-cli` tool:
+This can also be done with the [*codeberg-cli*](https://codeberg.org/Aviac/codeberg-cli) tool:

-    $ gh repo fork void-linux/void-packages
+    $ berg repo fork cereus-linux/cereus-pkgs
-    $ gh repo clone <user>/void-packages

 This automatically sets up the `upstream` remote, so `git pull --rebase upstream master` can still be used to keep your fork up-to-date.

-Using the GitHub web editor for making changes is strongly discouraged, because you will need to clone the repo anyways to edit and test your changes.
+Using the Codeberg web editor for making changes is strongly discouraged, because you will need to clone the repo anyways to edit and test your changes.

 Using the `master` branch of your fork for contributing is also strongly discouraged.
 It can cause many issues with updating your pull request (also called a PR), and having multiple PRs open at once.